pavlog/sscara/README.md

 # sscara
 Small size 3d printer with SCARA based mechanics

-Current Status: V2 - WIP (a low of improvements on the way)
+Current Status: V2 - WIP (a lot of improvements on the way)

 Details:
-• x8 or x9 gear ratio (current is 5, with x8 precision will increased in 1.6)
+* x8 or x9 gear ratio (current is 5, with x8 precision will increased in 1.6)
-• Belt path will be shortened twice (no belt couplers at all, less stetch errors)
+* Belt path will be shortened twice (no belt couplers at all, less stetch errors)
-• No teeth on big pulleys at all (more precision, easy to print).
+* No teeth on big pulleys at all (more precision, easy to print).
-• Smaller dimensions (but with the same print area).
+* Smaller dimensions (but with the same print area).
-• A lot of improvements - more modular and service friendly
+* A lot of improvements - more modular and service friendly
-• Z axis will be improved (at least 2 bearing for each rod and may be threaded rod, more modular way to attach - currently is hard to upgrade without disassembly)
+* Z axis will be improved (at least 2 bearing for each rod and may be threaded rod, more modular way to attach - currently it is hard to upgrade without disassembly)

 History:
-• 27.07.2015 - V1 - DONE
+* 27.07.2015 - V1 - DONE
-• 27.04.2015 - V1 - WIP
+* 27.04.2015 - V1 - WIP

 Videos:
 https://youtu.be/Ef477o_Nw88